Drakkar-Software/OctoBot/docs/source/pages/Notifications.rst

    "notification-type": ["twitter"]

-Twitter notifications use the Twitter service. `See Twitter service configuration wiki <https://github.com/Drakkar-Software/OctoBot/wiki/Twitter-Interface>`_
+Twitter notifications use the Twitter service. `See Twitter service configuration docs <Twitter-Interface.html>`_

 On Telegram
 ^^^^^^^^^^^